pratyushbehera/smart-logger/README.md

 const Logger = require('custom-log-js');
 const logger = new Logger({ logLevel: 'warn' });

-logger.debug('This is a debug message'); // Won't log logger.info('This is an info message'); // Won't log logger.warn('This is a warning message'); // Will log
+logger.trace('This is a trace message'); // Won't log logger.debug('This is a debug message'); // Won't log logger.info('This is an info message'); // Won't log logger.warn('This is a warning message'); // Will log